-- The National Strategy for Disaster Resilience49 has advocated for disaster planning to extend beyond the protection of human life and property to the broader social environment, including companion and working animals. - Macquarie University50 is researching how different groups and organisations manage animals in disasters, including the uptake and implementation of the National Planning Principles for Animals in Disasters (NPPAD), which were designed to support jurisdictions' animal-related disaster management planning.
-One objective of this study is to establish what additional skills are required given the widely-reported animal management inadequacies during the disastrous 2019-2020 bushfires. - The Royal Commission into National Natural Disaster Arrangements51 describes how evacuation centres were overwhelmed and unable to accommodate all the domestic animals needing care and management.
-Some people put their lives at risk to evacuate those domestic animals that could not be transported to, or accommodated by, welfare facilities, with many unwilling to be separated from their pet or leave them in potentially smoke-affected areas outdoors. - In their submission to the Productivity Commission, World Animal Protection52 report on a lack of coordinated bushfire response mechanisms to help save domestic animals.
-They argue that cross-border organisations and agencies lacked clear planning and often had to rely upon in-kind support from animal care professionals and volunteers.
-They also describe insufficiently trained response workers and reports of untrained individuals mounting their own animal rescue efforts.
-World Animal Protection conclude that bushfire response animal care and management was 'not of an appropriate standard'.
+- The National Strategy for Disaster Resilience54 has advocated for disaster planning to extend beyond the protection of human life and property to the broader social environment, including companion and working animals. - Macquarie University55 is researching how different groups and organisations manage animals in disasters, including the uptake and implementation of the National Planning Principles for Animals in Disasters (NPPAD), which were designed to support jurisdictions' animal-related disaster management planning.
+One objective of this study is to establish what additional skills are required given the widely-reported animal management inadequacies during the disastrous 2019-2020 bushfires. - The Royal Commission into National Natural Disaster Arrangements56 describes how evacuation centres were overwhelmed and unable to accommodate all the domestic animals needing care and management.
+Some people put their lives at risk to evacuate those domestic animals that could not be transported to, or accommodated by, welfare facilities, with many unwilling to be separated from their pet or leave them in potentially smoke-affected areas outdoors.